Bluetooth-Compose/Bluetooth-Compose/README.md

 ## Introduction to Terminology

-The following terms are used in this document.

-*The reason for so many acronyms is that they are useful abbreviations that can become part of the actual bluetooth-compose.yml file syntax.*
+The following terms are used in this document and the reason for so many acronyms is that they will be useful abbreviations that can become part of the actual bluetooth-compose.yml file syntax.

 - .NET Maui
 - AR App